 DJ Anjali and The Incredible Kid regularly host dance nights for those 21 and up, including ANDAZ: A Future Filmi, Bhangra, Bollywood and Desi Bass Dance Party.
 Anjali has also been teaching Bhangra and Bollywood dance classes at the Viscount Dance Studio in Southeast Portland for years.
 (Check out the website for more of their events information, and go to Viscount Dance Studio’s website for their current class schedule.)

 From food trucks to upscale dining, Portland offers a wide range of Indian food options.
 Maruti specializes in vegetarian and vegan food that is based on traditional family recipes and given a modern interpretation.
 Dil Se means “from the heart,” and the restaurant by the same name serves up Northern and Southern Indian cuisine.
 At the Cartlandia Food Cart Pod, the Best Taste of India is the creation of chef and owner Jaswinder Singh.
 The cart is well-known for its curries.
-The Big Elephant Kitchen is a family-owned-and-operated Fijian/Indian restaurant on wheels in Multnomah Village serves meat and vegan curry plates for lunch and dinner.
+The Big Elephant Kitchen is a family-owned-and-operated Fijian/Indian restaurant on wheels in Multnomah Village that serves meat and vegan curry plates for lunch and dinner.

 India Cultural Association (ICA) is a nonprofit organization dedicated to enhancing Indian cultural awareness in Portland.
 The Association was established in 1980 and hosts the popular India Festival every year in mid-August to celebrate India’s independence day.